openedx/frontend-platform/README.md

 Each type of service has a documented API contract which service implementations must fulfill.
 This allows different service implementations to be used as necessary without updates to consuming applications.

+### Service architecture

+Internally, service implementations are strictly isolated from the rest of the platform.
+They are classes that take their dependencies as arguments to their constructor.
+This means, for instance, if analytics depends on logging, it takes a reference to an instance fulfilling the `LoggingService` interface as an option when it's instantiated.
+It cannot import from the logging module directly.
+Put another way, the default service implementations may be co-located with the service interfaces for convenience, but they can theoretically live in their own repository and it wouldn't require any refactoring.

+Likewise, platform code should not make use of service methods that are not part of the documented interface for the same reasons.

 ### Application Initialization

 frontend-platform provides an `initialize()` function which bootstraps and configures an application.
 The `initialize()` function uses a set of [sensible defaults](https://en.wikipedia.org/wiki/Convention_over_configuration) unless otherwise specified, bootstrapping the application with services reflecting Open edX's best practices around analytics, authentication, internationalization, and logging.